univention/keycloak-extensions/docs/limitations.rst

 --------------

-- A legitimate user will always be assigned the same fingerprint, but normal actions, such as clearing browser cache or certain add-ons may cause new *AUTH_SESSION_ID*'s.
+- A legitimate user will always be assigned the same fingerprint, but normal actions, such as clearing browser cache or certain browser extensions may cause new *AUTH_SESSION_ID*'s.

 - An illegitimate user/attacker may fake his fingerprint or *AUTH_SESSION_ID*, but
   - unless he already has privileged access to your network - will not be able to fake his IP.